 Functional Behavioral Assessment

-Easter Seals Midwest Autism Services' Functional Behavioral Assessment is a systematic process based on applied behavior analysis that seeks to identify the problem behavior of an individual to determine the function or purpose of the behavior.
+Easter Seals Midwest’s Functional Behavioral Assessment is a systematic process based on Applied Behavior Analysis (ABA) that seeks to identify the problem behavior of an individual to determine the function or purpose of the behavior.
 The assessment involves observation of the individual in their natural environment, data analysis, completing checklists and rating forms, and interviews with the parents, caregivers, and/or staff.
 The gathered information is utilized to maximize the effectiveness and develop interventions to teach acceptable alternatives to the problem behavior.

-To learn more about any of of these assessments or to schedule an assessment, please contact us at (314) 432-6200, or by e-mail at firstname.lastname@example.org.
+To learn more about any of these assessments please contact us at (314) 432-6200, or by e-mail at firstname.lastname@example.org.